-There was less deinking sludge in 2012 than in 2011 due to lower production.
+The amount of deinking sludge in 2013 was of the same order as in 2012.
 The sludge is principally used at present for agricultural purposes and for producing bricks.

-The quantity of plastic rejects remains at the same level as in 2011.12 per cent of this type of waste was incinerated in 2012.
-Various projects ran in 2012 aimed at finding new uses for the waste.
+The quantity of plastic rejects remained at the same level as in 2012.43 per cent of this type of waste was incinerated in 2013 and 3 per cent was recovered as metals.

 The by-products/waste that arise in production can be classified into four categories:

 Mainly used to generate thermal energy at the mills or in external heating plants.

 By-products for various uses

 Several projects have been carried out in recent years to find alternative uses for the by-products and waste that are produced.
 Some materials, for example sludge from wastewater treatment plants, can be used as a soil improver after treatment.
 Incinerator ash has been used as a road-building material and soil improver, and to cap landfills.

 As a result of legislation and efforts to find alternative uses, the volume of waste sent to landfill has fallen to the point where, for many years now, it has accounted for less than 1 per cent of the by-products and waste generated by Holmen’s operations.